top of page

 Relic book cover Elizabeth Costello

-Elizabeth Costello’s debut novel, The Good War, will be available for preorder from Regal House Publishers in late 2024.
+Elizabeth Costello’s debut novel, The Good War, is now available for preorder from Regal House Publishers.
 Costello’s poetry and prose have appeared in venues including Fourteen Hills, Crab Orchard Review, SF Weekly, 7x7 and Collosus: Home, an anthology that supports Oakland’s fair housing organization Moms4Housing.
 Her poetry chapbook RELIC (Two Way Mirror, 2020) can be found at Bird and Beckett Books in San Francisco.

-She performed poetry with the Bay Area dance company Moving Ground’s NETWORK Project and, with poet and musician Alex Behr, she emcees “Hot Pockets” — a night of readings from rock memoirs that takes place at Portland’s Turn Turn Turn.
-An editor for UC Berkeley with deep roots in the Bay Area, Costello has lived in Portland since 2021.
+Costello is a collaborator with the Bay Area dance company Moving Ground’s NETWORK Project and, with poet and musician Alex Behr, she emcees “Hot Pockets” — a night of readings from rock memoirs that takes place at Portland’s Turn Turn Turn.
+An editor for UC Berkeley with deep roots in the Bay Area, Costello has lived in Portland, OR since 2021.

-With Portland painter and Soliloquy fine arts owner, Ruth Meijier, and partners at The Writer’s Block, Blackfish Gallery, and The Lobby, she co-founded the Ekphraestival, a collaboration among poets and visual artists.
-The inaugural Ekphraestival featured two exhibitions of visual art created in response to poetry and a series of readings by Portland and Bay Area poets.
+With Portland painter and Soliloquy fine arts owner, Ruth Meijier, and partners at The Writer’s Block, Blackfish Gallery, and The Lobby, she co-founded ekphraestivalpdx, a collaboration among West Coast poets and visual artists.
+Follow ekphraestivalpdx on Instagram to learn about readings and exhibitions upcoming in April, 2025.

 Elizabeth Costello writer headshot